spacetelescope/stis-archive-inspector/README.md

 # stis-archive-inspector
 A Dash-based archive inspector for STIS.
+Provides an interactive, visual interface for exploring the STIS archive.